bjlkeng/bjlkeng.github.io/source/posts/estimating-uncertainty-via-stochastic-gradient-langevin-dynamics-and-bayes-by-backprop.rst

 space.
 The other complication is that sequential samples will be correlated, but ideally you want independent samples.
 Thus (as specified in the steps above), we only output the current state as a sample periodically to ensure that the we have minimal correlation.
+This is generally called "thinnig".
 A well tuned MCMC algorithm will have both a high acceptance rate and little correlation between samples.

 `Hamiltonian Monte Carlo <https://en.wikipedia.org/wiki/Hamiltonian_Monte_Carlo>`__  (HMC) is a popular MCMC algorithm that has a high acceptance rate with low